brainlife/docs/docs/tutorial/networkneuroscience-functional.md

 1. Preprocess fMRI data,
 1. and generate network matrices from the regions of the Yeo17dl atlas.

-### Copy appropriate data over from a single subject in the The Midnight Scan Club (MSC) dataset project
+### Copy appropriate data over from a single subject in the Tutorial data project

-1. Click the following link to go to the project's page for the [The Midnight Scan Club (MSC) dataset project](https://brainlife.io/project/627e8493d0697cf1ead69b37/dataset){target=_blank}
+1. Click the following link to go to the project's page for the [Tutorial](https://brainlife.io/project/5e7638f6de643b02832a8246/detail)
 1. Click the 'Archive' tab at the top of the screen to go to the archive's page.
-1. Select the following datatypes from one subject by clicking the boxes next to the data:
+1. Select the following datatypes from one subject by clicking the boxes next to the data for subject 'test002':
     * func/task rest
-    * anat/t1w
+    * anat/t1w (run-01 tagged)
-    * anat/t2w
+    * anat/t2w (run-01 tagged)
+    * fmap
 1. Click the 'Stage to process' button on the right side of the screen
     * For 'Project', select your project from the drop-down menu.
     * For 'Process', select 'Create New Process' and title it "fMRI Prep Tutorial".
 Hit 'Submit'.
         * This will take you to the process on your Project's page
-1. Archive the data in your project by clickin the 'Archive' button next to each dataset.
+1. Archive the data in your project by clicking the 'Archive' button next to each dataset.

 Your data should now be staged for processing and archived in your projects page!
 You're now ready to move onto the first step: preprocessing the anatomical data!